camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ---

 A user task is used to model work that needs to be done by a human actor.
-When the process execution arrives at such a user task, a new job similar to a [service task](/components/modeler/bpmn/service-tasks/service-tasks.md) is created.
+When the process instance arrives at such a user task, a new job similar to a [service task](/components/modeler/bpmn/service-tasks/service-tasks.md) is created.
 The process instance stops at this point and waits until the job is completed.